adamedx/autographps/ROADMAP.md

 * Fix qualified / vs. unqualified names in metadata classes
 * Add `$value` support.
+* Add enumeration type support to get-graphtype
+* Move app to new tenant (or create a new one)

 * Add app creation, enumeration, update
   * New-GraphApplication